rumiio/SageMaker_Custom_Container/README.md

     ![ecr](./images/ecr.png)

-1. Run the following commands to copy the contents of data and model folders to your S3 bucket (the bucket has to be in the same region as the region you will be using SageMaker)
+1. Go back to the EC2 Instance Connect, run the following commands to copy the contents of data and model folders to your S3 bucket (the bucket has to be in the same region as the region you will be using SageMaker)
     ```
     aws s3 cp ./data/glass_bottle.jpg s3://your-bucket-name/SageMaker_Custom_Container/data/glass_bottle.jpg
     aws s3 cp ./data/paper.jpg s3://your-bucket-name/SageMaker_Custom_Container/data/paper.jpg